tibe314/ShakkiTekoaly/documentation/Beginners_guide.md

 ## Enabling Travis CI and Codecov

 The project comes with a pre-configured .travis.yml file.
-This means that if you have registered to Travis CI with your GitHub account, Travis should automatically start building the project.
-By default Travis should also ask Codecov.io to generate test coverage reports.
+This means that if you have registered to Travis CI continuous integration service with your GitHub account, Travis should start automatically when you build your project.
+By default, Travis should also ask
+Codecov.io to generate test coverage reports.

 ## Playing on Lichess